 Lyme disease is the most common vector-borne disease in North America, caused by a bacteria transmitted to humans through ticks.
 Although the symptoms are often severe and very serious, as they can lead to greater health risks, many individuals who are infected do not get properly diagnosed or treated.

-We sat down with Dr. Andi and asked her a few burning questions that our readers may have about this disease and how to prevent it.
+Dr. Andi and asked her a few burning questions that our readers may have about this disease and how to prevent it.

 Scroll below to read our interview with Dr. Andi!